zwenergy/gbaHD/README.md

 E.g., setting CUTBITS to 2 will reduce the color depth per color from 8 bits to 6 bits.

-## Pixel Grid
+## Smoothing and Pixel Grid
+A 2x smoothing and 4x smoothing can be activated.
+These are slightly adapted versions of the Scale2x algorithm.
+To activate the 2x smoothing, press L+R+Select+Right.
+To activate 4x smoothing press the button combination again.

 The pixel grid feature is currently also in an experimental state.
 Two different pixel grids can be applied, a "bright" pixel grid (AGS feeling) or a "dark" pixel grid (AGB feeling).
+The pixel grid can be changed by pressing the button combination L+R+Select+Right once again.

+Overal, by pressing the button combination, the following modes can by cycled:

+Normal (4x integer scaling) → 2x Smoothing (2x Smoothing, 2x Integer) → 4x Smoothing →
+"Dark" Pixel Grid → "Bright" Pixel Grid.

-To activate or change the pixel grid, the connection between the FPGA board and the Arduino board (see previous sections) needs to be wired.
-The pixel grid can be changed via the button combination L+R+Select+Right.
+To activate or change one of these two features, the connection between the FPGA board and the Arduino board (see previous sections) needs to be wired.

 ## FPGA Firmware